 Things to Know Before You Go

 Redwood National & State Parks are open all year round!
 The most popular (and crowded) season is summer.
 We visited in November and nothing was crowded.
-For more information on the park’s operating hours and seasons click here.
+For more information on the park’s operating hours and seasons, visit the National Park Service website.

 If you want to camp, plan ahead!
-Redwood National & State Park has four campgrounds and they all take advance bookings.
-During high season these campgrounds book out MONTHS in advance.
-For information on booking a campsite click here.
+Redwood National & State Park has four campgrounds and they all take bookings.
+During high season, these campgrounds book out MONTHS in advance.
+For information on booking a campsite, visit the National Park Service website.

-Redwood National & State Park covers a big area!
+Redwood National & State Park covers an extensive area!
 Be prepared for long drives.
 Klamath is the most central location, but we stayed in the northern end at Crescent City.

 1. Wind Through Old Growth on Howland Hill Scenic Drive